KisalRojitha/LinearProgramming/README.md

 I will fix it for other type of constraints and  for also minimization problems.

-modules you may need to install to run this:
+python modules you may need to install to run this:

 	: tabulate
 	: numpy('probably built-in')